knownasilya/ember-toggle/README.md

 ### Available Options

 * `theme` - One of 'light', 'ios', 'flat', 'flip', 'skewed', 'default'.
 Defaults to 'default' if not specified.
 * `size` -  One of 'small', 'medium', 'large'.
 Defaults to 'medium' if not specified.
 * `on` - Defaults to 'On'.
 * `off` - Defaults to 'Off'.
 * `showLabels` - Defaults to 'false', if 'true' will display labels on left and ride side of toggle switch
+* `colors` - either a hash or an array of values, if an array it is assumed to be of form [#onColor, #offColor]
 * `toggle` - The toggle action, which has one argument e.g. `isToggled`.
 * `toggled` - Defaults to `false`, meaning not enabled by default.